microsoft/typespec/.chronus/changes/feature-cli-hyperlinks-2024-7-12-20-48-20.md

   - "@typespec/compiler"
 ---

-Diagnostic logged to the terminal now have clickable hyperlink to the diagnostic documentation url if applicable.
+Diagnostics logged to the terminal now have a clickable hyperlink to the diagnostic documentation url if applicable.